Margarita Jackie Arteaga

 Liz is a full-time doctoral student in the Department of Educational Psychology, Reading and Literacy, at the University of Utah.
 She earned her M.A. in English at Georgetown University and B.A. in English Teaching from Brigham Young University.
 She taught high school language arts courses for six years at an alternative high school for at-risk youth in Virginia as well as East High School in Salt Lake.
-Liz enjoys refinishing furniture, reading to her nieces, and playing with her dog, Mr. Darcy.
+Liz enjoys reading to her twin daughters, going for walks, and playing with her dog, Mr. Darcy.

 Margaret Osgood Opatz